-- 2.2.3 A requirement to survey the route corridor of the proposed scheme for breeding bird assemblages to inform the EIA was identified as part of the breeding bird survey for the proposed Northern Leg through initial scoping with SNH in late 2004. - 2.2.4 A preliminary walkover survey of the study area corridor was undertaken in early 2006 (following initial consultation with SNH) to assist in the development of an appropriate survey strategy to sample the proposed route corridor for breeding birds. - 2.2.5 When developing the survey strategy it was determined through professional judgment together with consultation with SNH that a full survey of the entire route corridor of the proposed scheme for breeding bird assemblages would be impractical due to its large size and the excessive resourcing demands such a survey would require.
-Therefore, it was agreed to survey the route corridor by targeting potentially 'high value' habitats and sampling remaining areas using a Line Transect and Quadrat sampling approach.
-These methods aimed to provide a 'best value' approach where the survey effort produced a level of baseline information that could be practically achieved while also being sufficient to allow the impacts on bird assemblages to be appropriately assessed. - 2.2.6 The two-stage breeding bird survey strategy outlined below was developed using survey standards outlined in Bird Census Techniques (Bibby et al 1992) and Bird Monitoring Methods (Gilbert et al 1998).
+- 2.2.3 A requirement to survey the route corridor of the proposed scheme for breeding bird assemblages to inform the EIA was identified as part of the initial scoping with SNH in late 2004. - A preliminary walkover survey of the study area corridor was undertaken in early 2006 (following consultation with SNH) to assist in the development of an appropriate survey strategy to sample the proposed route corridor for breeding birds. - When developing the survey strategy, it was determined through professional judgment together with consultation with SNH that a full survey of the entire route corridor of the proposed scheme for breeding bird assemblages would be impractical due to its large size and the excessive resourcing demands such a survey would require.
+Therefore, it was agreed to survey the route corridor by targeting potentially 'high value' habitats and sub-sampling remaining areas using Line Transects and Quadrats.
+These methods provided a pragmatic approach to producing a level of baseline information which could be practically achieved, and enabled the impacts on bird assemblages to be appropriately assessed. - The two-stage breeding bird survey strategy outlined below was developed using survey standards outlined in Bird Census Techniques (Bibby et al., 1992) and Bird Monitoring Methods (Gilbert et al., 1998).
 All methods were agreed through consultation with SNH in the form of an Ecology Scoping Report (Jacobs, 2006), prior to survey.